IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 NEFT(National Electronic Funds Transfer) : Popular electronic payments system allowing individual,business and institutions to transfer money in secure and efficient ways.
 Smaller value transactions and uses batch processing where multiple batches of txns are processed instead of individual.

 `NEFT is a payment system/method whereas DNS is settlement method of Banks.`

+IMPS(Immediate Payment System) : It is a net settlement.Similar to RTGS but has no minimum but has a max limit of 5 lakh.

 ### RTGS vs NEFT
 1. RTGS real time individual fund settlement, NEFT is batch settlement